Fantasy Island (1998 TV series): Background

 In 1998, ABC revived the series in a Saturday time slot.
 The role of Mr. Roarke was played by Malcolm McDowell and, in contrast to the first series, the supernatural aspect of his character and of Fantasy Island itself was emphasized from the start, along with a dose of dark humor.
 Director Barry Sonnenfeld, known for his work on The Addams Family movies, was a chief creative force on the new series.
 Another difference was that the new series was filmed in Hawaii instead of California.
 The remake followed the fantasies of at least two of Roarke's guests with an additional subplot involving members of his staff – usually Cal and Harry.
 Whereas the original series featured a separate writer and title for each subplot, the new series was written as several stories but featuring a unified theme and title.

 The supporting cast was also expanded for the new series.
-There was no attempt to reinstate Tattoo, with Roarke instead having a team of assistants – one of whom was a beautiful female shapeshifter named Ariel – who were assigned to help create and maintain the various fantasy worlds created on the island.
+There was no attempt to reinstate Tattoo, with Roarke instead having a team of assistants – one of whom was a female shapeshifter named Ariel – who were assigned to help create and maintain the various fantasy worlds created on the island.
 Apparently these assistants were imprisoned on the island in order to pay off some debt (or earn a second chance at life), sometimes hinting that they were in some kind of Limbo, with many parallels between the regulars and William Shakespeare's The Tempest.
 It was strongly hinted that the island itself was the source of Roarke's mysterious powers as his assistants have been shown wielding its magic with varying degrees of success.
 Miranda, Roarke's adopted daughter, was human but grew up on the island with similar powers as well.
 The series was canceled midway through the season and the remaining episodes aired on the Sci Fi Channel.
 This version also aired on UPN.

 In an attempt to contrast this series with the original, the new Mr. Roarke usually wore black.
 In the first episode, he picked the single black suit out of a closet of white ones and ordered that the rest be burned.
-Also during the first episode, an assistant was hammering the bell at the top of the tower, shouting "Plane!
-Plane!"
+Also during the first episode, an assistant was hammering the bell at the top of the tower, shouting "The plane!
+The plane!"
 Mr. Roarke then ordered the assistant to not do that again with such enthusiasm.

 Episodes of the revived series regularly opened and ended with a sequence set in a travel agency that actually books the fantasies, operated by two elderly travel agents played by Fyvush Finkel and Sylvia Sidney (in her final acting role).
 Roarke gave them their assignments by stuffing contracts into a pneumatic tube that somehow connected the island with the travel agency and the outside world.